pallets/flask/docs/upgrading.rst

     modules.
 -   Blueprints do not automatically provide static folders.
-They will also no longer automatically export templates from a folder called `templates` next to their location however but it can be enabled from the constructor.
+They will also no longer automatically export templates from a folder called :file:`templates` next to their location however but it can be enabled from the constructor.
 Same with static files: if you want to continue serving static files you need to tell the constructor explicitly the path to the static folder (which can be relative to the blueprint's